syncosaurus/syncosaurus.github.io/docs/getting-started/add-to-existing-project.md

 A local development environment makes it significantly easier to rapidly iterate, test, and debug your application in a consistent, controlled setting.
 Syncosaurus comes built-in with a local Syncosaurus server.

-If you added Syncosaurus to an existing project and are not using Vite as your build tool, run the same command with the `-b` or `-backendOnly` flag enabled:
+If you have added Syncosaurus to an existing project and are not using Vite as your frontend build tool, run the same command with the `-backendOnly` or `-b` flag enabled:

 ```shell
 npx syncosaurus dev -b